-- 4 AIR PRESSURE REAR Gauge & - AIR PRESSURE FRONT Gauge The Dual Air Service Brake Pressure systems are engine operated and supply independent brake system air pressure for front and rear service brakes and the parking brake.
+- 4 AIR PRESSURE REAR Gauge & - Air Service Brake Pressure systems are engine operated and supply independent brake system air pressure for front and rear service brakes and the parking brake.
 During normal operation, each air pressure gauge reading will build up to 100 psi to 120 psi shortly after the engine is started.
-Note that, as a safety feature, the parking brake cannot be released until air pressure readings are at least 90 psi. - 5 TURBO BOOST Gauge Registers the psi of the Turbo Compressor outlet.
-The gauge should read a maximum of 23.2 psi at wide open throttle on an uphill grade.
+Note that, as a safety feature, the parking brake cannot be released until air pressure readings are at least 65 psi. - 5 TURBO BOOST Gauge Registers the psi of the Turbo Compressor outlet.
+The gauge should read a maximum of 23.2 psi at maximum power.

-- (6) ENTRY DOOR Switches Dual momentary switches to lock and unlock the entry door.
+- 6 ENTRY DOOR Switches Dual momentary switches to lock and unlock the entry door.
 An indicator next to these switches lights when the entry door is unlocked, if the ignition switch is on. - 7 ENG.
 OIL TEMPERATURE Gauge Gives a constant reading of the engine oil in the supply line from the pump.
-The normal operating temperature is from 200 °F to 250°F. If the temperature goes over 250° the engine may be low on oil or there is overheating of the cooling system. - 8 ENG.
+The normal operating temperature is from 200 °F to 250°F. If the temperature goes over 250° the engine may be low on oil or there is overheating of the cooling system. - (8) ENG.
 OIL PRESSURE Gauge Indicates the pressure of the oil, not the amount of oil in the engine reservoir.
 This gauge will normally read between 50 and 70 psi during cruising speeds; and drop to a minimum of 5 psi when the engine is idling.